web-dl-tools/docs/installation.md

 ### As an admin

-In order manage Web DL users as an admin a seperate flow exists.
+In order manage Web DL users as an admin a separate flow exists.
 First you need to create a superuser.
 You can do this by running the following command: _Make sure the API containers are running._

 ```bash
 $ docker exec -it api_django_1 python3 manage.py createsuperuser